 Because of our long-standing relationships with domaines, we get great and competitive pricing on our allocations of Burgundy.
 In an effort to keep the details of our deals private and maintain these relationships, we've agreed to have the prices only available to members of our mailing list.
 This also keeps the offer out of the hands of online bots which can also artificially raise prices.

 Is there a fee to enroll with BurgDirect?

 No. There is no fee to enroll with BurgDirect or to remain on any of our mailing lists or wait lists

 How do I find out when wines are being offered for sale?

 When a winery makes an offer, you will receive an email that will provide you with a link to our website and the winery’s offer.
 We do not post any winery’s offer on our website and only members can access offers through their email and their account page on our website

 How long does the offer stay open?

-Each offer is generally open for seven to ten days; Prestige offers may be open a bit longer.
+Each offer is generally open for ten days to two weeks; Prestige offers may be open a bit longer.
 The offers are made on a first come, first served basis.
 If for any reason the winery’s offering is not sold out before the offer closes, the winery reserves the right to extend the offer period by a few days.
 If the offering is sold out before the offer closes, then in the winery’s sole discretion it can add additional allocation of wines and extend the offer for an additional time